microsoft/AttackSurfaceAnalyzer/README.md

 ## Building

-To build ATSAN from source please visit our future developers guide (docs/project- docs/developer-guide.md) once available.
+To build ASA from source see the BUILD.md project file.

 ## Contributing